robobe/lab1_ws/README.md

       1. mount sensor opposite to the camera
    3. imu
       1. mount sensor with the range sensor
 2. Write simple node viewer
+3. Write simple node publish Range reading as marker
+4. Write launch file with new rviz config show the Range, Marker,
+   1. run marker_node
+   2. run trajectory
-3. Run rviz after gazebo launched , using Timer or other method
+5. Run rviz after gazebo launched , using Timer or other method

 ## Tips